 Sheetz dropping gas to $1.776 a gallon for July 4th

-ALTOONA, Pa.
-(KDKA) -- Sheetz is dropping gas prices to $1.776 a gallon for Independence Day.
+BALTIMORE -- Sheetz is dropping gas prices for most fuel grades to $1.776 a gallon for Independence Day.

 Sheetz said the promotion, commemorating the year the Declaration of Independence was signed, will start at 12:01 a.m. on July 4 at all of its locations.
 It'll apply to regular, E85, ethanol free, unleaded 88, mid-grade and premium, but not diesel.